By Staff Writer

 Students pursuing an online associate degree in nursing receive a strong foundation in medical knowledge and nursing-related technical skills.
 Online learning is popular among working professionals because it allows them to schedule classwork around job and family commitments.
 The best distance learners are self-disciplined and can work independently.

-Once a student has completed their ADN and earned some on-the-job experience, they may decide to pursue further education.
+Graduates with some on-the-job experience may decide to pursue further education.
 Advanced degrees open the door to more job opportunities, nursing specializations, management-level positions, and higher salaries.

 Are There Prerequisites for Online ADN Programs?

-Prerequisites are the foundational courses students take before beginning their nursing curricula and they vary from school to school.
-It is common for an online associate degree in nursing program to require four years of high school coursework in English, two years of math, and a year each of biology and chemistry with accompanying lab components.
+The foundational courses students take before beginning their nursing curricula, prerequisites vary from school to school.
+It is common for an online associate degree in nursing program to require four years of high school English coursework, two years of math, and a year of biology and chemistry, respectively, with accompanying lab components.

-When evaluating potential online programs for your associate degree in nursing, it is prudent to check with individual institutions to verify enrollment requirements and prerequisites.
+When evaluating a potential associate degree in nursing, you should check with individual institutions to verify enrollment requirements and prerequisites.

 What Will I Learn in an Online ADN Program?

-Typically, online associate nursing degree programs include courses that develop communication and patient assessment skills, helping students understand human anatomy and disease management and teaching them how to create patient care plans.
-Before students begin clinical rotations, they learn about the body works and how medications work.
+Typically, online associate nursing degree programs include courses that develop communication and patient assessment skills, help students understand human anatomy and disease management, and teach learners to create patient care plans.
+Before beginning clinical rotations, candidates learn how the body and medications work.
 Learners also master proper medical terminology for describing patient conditions.

 While curricula vary by school, online programs blend medical, technical, and clinical learning to prepare students for successful careers.
-Students can expect to take courses like those listed below in most accredited online associate nursing programs include some or all of the following courses.
+Most accredited online associate nursing programs include some or all of the following courses.

 Anatomy and Physiology

 This course covers the cells, tissues, organs, and systems in a healthy human body.
-It also discusses how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.
+Lessons also discuss how these components work together to maintain homeostasis, which is the stable internal environment needed for cells to function correctly.

 Skills Gained: Students learn how the body works and the impact of diseases on the body's systems.
 They also learn to use accurate medical terminology to describe conditions.